benalexau/ibconnect/drone.md

 You can setup free CI and code coverage tracking via [Drone](http://drone.io) and [Coveralls](http://coveralls.io).

+Ensure you tick the "Postgres" database option in Drone.

 To integrate between Drone and Coveralls, note down the private "repo token" assigned to your Coveralls project.
 Then adjust your Drone settings as shown below.